 Canadian forward Jared Staal has agreed to join the Edinburgh Capitals for the 2016/17 campaign.

-25 year old Staal has played twice in the National Hockey League (NHL) with the Carolina Hurricanes in the 2012-2013 season, and has also iced in over 230 games in the American Hockey League (AHL) through his career to date.
+Hugely talented, the 25 year old brings with him experience playing at the highest level of hockey.
+Staal has played twice in the National Hockey League (NHL) with the Carolina Hurricanes in the 2012-2013 season, and has also iced in over 230 games in the American Hockey League (AHL) through his career to date.

 Staal grew up in his hometown of Thunder Bay, Ontario and began his playing career with his local club the Thunder Bay Kings, before going on to represent the Sudbury Wolves in the Ontario Hockey League (OHL).

 In 2008 Staal achieved the honour of being a 2nd round draft pick in the NHL’s Entry Draft, selected by the Arizona Coyotes.
 Although he was unable to break in to the Coyote’s line up, in 2010 the Carolina Hurricanes acquired the rights to the player in what was the catalyst for a memorable NHL moment 3 years later.